Travel Nurse Lifestyle: What to See in St. Louis, MO

 On a clear day, visitors can see up to 30 miles in each direction from the viewing windows at the top of the arch.
 Don’t worry, you won’t have to climb the 1,076 steps to get to the top – a tram system was installed in the arch to transport visitors to the amazing view.

-Any self-respecting foodie is excited to visit a new city because it means a whole new food scene to explore – and St. Louis doesn’t disappoint.
+Any self-respecting foodie is excited to visit a new city because it means a whole new food scene to explore – and the Show-Me state doesn’t disappoint.

 Experiencing St. Louis BBQ is likely at the top of most foodies’ lists.
 While the city certainly has plenty of options, you can’t go wrong with a trip to Pappy’s Smokehouse (which has received praise from the Travel Channel and Zagat) or its sister establishment Bogart’s Smokehouse.
 Both restaurants routinely show up on “Best BBQ in St. Louis” lists.

-Looking to get out and enjoy the city’s night life?
-St. Louis is home to its share of bars, music venues, night clubs and other fun and interesting evening hotspots – whether you’re looking for a late night or just a few fun hours.
+Looking to get out and enjoy the city’s nightlife?
+St. Louis is home to its share of bars, music venues, night clubs, and other fun and interesting evening hotspots – whether you’re looking for an all-nighter or just a few fun hours.

 Blueberry Hill is your one-stop-shop for drinks, bar food, live music and a ton of pop culture memorabilia.
 Blueberry is packed with vintage lunch boxes, old posters, PEZ collections and collectables celebrating the likes of Chuck Berry, Elvis and Howdy Doody.
 The fun continues outside, where the St. Louis Walk of Fame stretches down the street.
 Blueberry Hill is also a good spot to try out some of St. Louis’ local craft beer – the bar has 18 taps and actively supports local breweries.